Showoffninja/qms-manual-approval/README.md

       issue-title: "Deploying v1.3.5 to prod from staging"
       issue-body: "Please approve or deny the deployment of version v1.3.5."
       exclude-workflow-initiator-as-approver: false
-      additional-approved-words: ''
+      additional-approved-words: ""
-      additional-denied-words: ''
+      additional-denied-words: ""
 ```

 - `approvers` is a comma-delimited list of all required approvers.
-An approver can either be a user or an org team. (*Note: Required approvers must have the ability to be set as approvers in the repository.
-If you add an approver that doesn't have this permission then you would receive an HTTP/402 Validation Failed error when running this action*)
+An approver can either be a user or an org team. (_Note: Required approvers must have the ability to be set as approvers in the repository.
+If you add an approver that doesn't have this permission then you would receive an HTTP/402 Validation Failed error when running this action_)
 - `minimum-approvals` is an integer that sets the minimum number of approvals required to progress the workflow.
 Defaults to ALL approvers.
 - `issue-title` is a string that will be appended to the title of the issue.
 - `issue-body` is a string that will be prepended to the body of the issue.